revosystems/slate/source/includes/_xef-old.md

 # Xef (Deprecated)

-Even this `api` is still working, it has been deprecated in favor of the new `REST` one See [Xef Catalog](#xef-catalog) section one instead
+Although this `api` is still working, it has been deprecated in favor of the new `REST` one See [Xef Catalog](#xef-catalog) section one instead

 ## Basic Request